Best travel insurance

 Whether you're young or old, going on a family holiday or backpacking, here's how to find the best travel insurance deal, plus we reveal the insurers customers love.

+We’ve surveyed customers and picked out policies that excel in a particular category, too.
 The type of policy you will need will differ, depending on your trip.
 So we break down travel insurance into the following categories: seniors, those with pre-existing medical conditions, multi-trip, those taking plenty of gadgets and those looking for the cheapest deal possible.

 How to compare travel insurance and get the best deal